QuadIvan/supermarket_sales/README.md

 ## Data Model
 - Mention that the dataset consists of a single fact table.
 - No date dimension was created as the dataset does not include a date column.
-- Slicers are based directly on existing fields (Region, City, Customer Type, Category, Sub-Category).
+- Visuals are based directly on existing fields (Region, City, Customer Type, Category, Sub-Category).

 ## Dashboard Design
-- Layout and KPI placement.
-- Visuals included (Total Sales, Profit by Region, Profit by Category, Top Sub-Categories, Ship Mode analysis, etc.).
-- Color palette and formatting choices.
+The dashboard was designed in Power BI with a focus on simplicity and clarity:
+- Four KPI cards at the top displaying: Average Discount, Total Profit, Total Sales, and Average Quantity Sold.
+- A column chart showing the Top 5 Sub-Categories by Profit.
+- A bar chart displaying Total Profit by Category.
+- A pie chart showing Total Profit by Ship Mode.
+- A decomposition tree breaking down Total Profit by Customer Type, Category, and Sub-Category.
+- A map of the United States highlighting states, designed to work with the Region slicer for filtering and emphasis.
-- Slicers for interactivity.
+- A single slicer for Region to drive interactivity.

 ## Key Insights
-Summarize 3–5 key findings from the dashboard.
-For example:
-- Technology category drives the highest profit.
+- The technology category drives the highest profit.
 - Furniture has the lowest profitability.
 - Consumers represent the most profitable customer type.
 - Standard Class shipping generates the majority of profit.
+- The Furniture - Tables sub-category incurs losses of approximately 17K.
+- Copiers are the most profitable sub-category across all three customer types.
+- The West region generates the highest profit, with approximately 108K.

+## Recommendations
+- Reevaluate the Furniture - Tables sub-category, which is generating losses of approximately 17K.
+Consider reducing discounts, renegotiating supplier contracts, or shifting focus to more profitable furniture items.
+- Invest in promoting and expanding the Copiers sub-category, as it delivers the highest profit across all customer types.
+Targeted marketing campaigns or bundling strategies could further increase sales in this area.
+- Strengthen operations and marketing efforts in the West region, which generates the highest profit (around 108K).
+Insights from this region could be applied to underperforming regions to replicate success.
+- Monitor product-level profitability across categories to identify and phase out consistently unprofitable items, while reinvesting in high-margin products.

 ## How to Use
 Explain how someone can explore the dashboard:
 - Open the `.pbix` file in Power BI Desktop.
-- Use the slicers (Customer Type, Category, Sub-Category) to filter results.
+- Use the visuals (Slicer, charts, map) to filter results.

 ## Project Files
 - `Retail Supermarket PBI.pbix` – Power BI dashboard file.
 - `Retail Supermarket PBI.pdf` – Exported static version for quick preview.
 - `README.md` – Project documentation.

-## Acknowledgments
-Credit the dataset source and mention the license.